Dalimil/Web-Design-Pirate/README.md

 ## TODO
 Remove elements with display none
 Convert relative url to absolute
-Do they want to copy any of the stylesheets?
+We need to consider the whole selector path -> e.g. "#header .nav .nav-item" Do they want to copy any of the stylesheets?
 E.g. bootstrap --- Allow show/hide all CSS from that source + rerender Slider to remove inner levels of HTML - show how many CSS lines it produces + rerender result + cache uncss calls